ArnaudBelcour/tabigecy/README.md

 - `output_2_bigecyhmm`: the output folder of `bigecyhmm` command.
 For more information, look at [bigecyhmm readme](https://github.com/ArnaudBelcour/bigecyhmm?tab=readme-ov-file#output-of-bigecyhmm).
 - `output_3_visualisation`: the output folder for the visualisation of the predictions and (if given) the addition of sample abundances.
 This folder is also presented [bigecyhmm readme](https://github.com/ArnaudBelcour/bigecyhmm?tab=readme-ov-file#output-of-bigecyhmm_visualisation).

-There is tutorial explaining several of the outputs from Tabigecy: [tabigecy output](https://github.com/ArnaudBelcour/tabigecy/blob/main/tutorials/README.md).
+There is a tutorial explaining several of the outputs from Tabigecy: [tabigecy output](https://github.com/ArnaudBelcour/tabigecy/tree/main/tutorials).

 ## EsMeCaTa output folder